gridsuite/deployment/README.md

 > You need a client (docker-cli) of ~v19~ v20 at least to have the system of cli-plugins.
 > It isn't necessary to update your Docker engine or client else.

-You can install docker-compose with these commands, as instructed in [the doc](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually) and the [migration guide](https://docs.docker.com/compose/migrate/):
+You can install Docker Compose v2 with these commands, as instructed in [the doc](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually) and the [migration guide](https://docs.docker.com/compose/migrate/):
 ```shell
 curl -LR --create-dirs -o $HOME/.local/bin/docker-compose https://github.com/docker/compose/releases/latest/download/docker-compose-linux-x86_64
 #wget -x -O $HOME/.local/bin/docker-compose https://github.com/docker/compose/releases/latest/download/docker-compose-linux-x86_64